If the government shuts down, will mail still be delivered?

 The USPS isn’t affected by a government shutdown because it doesn’t rely on taxpayer dollars for funding.
 The agency is funded through the sales of products and services.

-That means, even if other federal service are disrupted, the mail would continue to be delivered as normal through a government shutdown, even if it lasts weeks.
+That means, even if other federal services are disrupted, the mail would continue to be delivered as normal through a government shutdown, even if it lasts weeks.

 That’s good news for folks waiting on a new batch of free at-home COVID tests, set to be delivered by the USPS.
 As of Wednesday, the USPS site where test kits can be ordered still said deliveries were scheduled to start the week of Oct.
 2.